Adolis García Player Props: Rangers vs. Tigers

-After hitting .256 with two doubles, three home runs, six walks and six RBI in his past 10 games, Adolis Garcia and the Texas Rangers face the Detroit Tigers (who will start Matt Manning) at 8:05 PM ET on Tuesday.
+The Texas Rangers, including Adolis Garcia (.391 on-base percentage in past 10 games, 60 points above season-long percentage), take on starter Joey Wentz and the Detroit Tigers at Globe Life Field, Wednesday at 8:05 PM ET.

-He hit a home run while going 1-for-4 in his most recent game against the Tigers.
+He hit a home run while going 1-for-3 in his most recent game against the Tigers.

 Adolis García Game Info & Props vs. the Tigers